Northern Arizona University: World War II impacts

+In 2007, the business college was renamed The W. A. Franke College of Business, with entrepreneur Bill Franke as the namesake of the new 111000 sqft business complex.

+2015 shooting

+On October 9, 2015, Steven Edward Jones, an 18-year-old freshman at Northern Arizona University, shot four people, killing Colin Charles Brough and severely injuring three others, in a parking lot outside of Mountain View Hall on the Flagstaff Mountain campus.

+Jones was charged with one count of first-degree murder and three counts of aggravated assault.
+He pleaded not guilty, taking responsibility for the shooting but saying that he acted in self-defense.

+2020s to present

+In 2022, José Luis Cruz Rivera became the university's 17th president.
+In 2023, the university announced the establishment of NAU Health initiative, which will include the creation of a medical school through the College of Medicine.

 Campuses

 Flagstaff campus

-Set across 829 forested acres, the Flagstaff campus houses academic, administrative, and residential buildings.
+Set across 829 forested acres, the Flagstaff campus houses academic, administrative and residential buildings.

-At 6950 ft above sea level, NAU is one of the highest-elevation four-year college campuses in the country.
+At 6950 ft above sea level, NAU is the fourth highest-elevation four-year college campus in the country.
 The main campus is surrounded by the largest contiguous ponderosa pine forest in the world and enjoys a four-season climate, with the host city of Flagstaff averaging 90.1 inches of snow per year.
-Winter skiing is accessible at Arizona Snowbowl, an alpine ski resort located on the San Francisco Peaks, 7 mi northwest of town, and the Grand Canyon and Sedona are short drives away.
+Winter skiing is accessible at Arizona Snowbowl, which is an alpine ski resort located on the San Francisco Peaks, 7 mi northwest of town, and the Grand Canyon and Sedona are short drives away.
 Flagstaff is regularly ranked among the best college towns in the United States.

 For many years, the university has prioritized sustainability initiatives, and campus-wide programs and resources encourage the entire university community to get involved with sustainability efforts.
 There are more than a dozen LEED (Leadership in Energy and Environmental Design)-certified buildings on campus and all new construction must meet strict LEED standards.
 Dining services and facilities contribute to a composting initiative, collecting more than 300,000 pounds of material each year, which prevents 250 metric tons of carbon dioxide from entering the atmosphere.
 Much of the campus uses renewable wind and solar technologies and the university is investigating opportunities to utilize the vast ponderosa pine forests around campus for biomass electricity or heat production.
 NAU President José Luis Cruz Rivera pledged carbon neutrality at NAU by 2030.

 Statewide campuses and NAU Online

 In addition to the more than 21,000 students who study on the Flagstaff campus, NAU currently serves another 8,000 students online and statewide.
 In order to provide access and affordability to all Arizona residents, NAU offers more than 130 accredited degree programs at more than 20 statewide locations.
 NAU also has partnerships with community colleges and NAU–Yavapai, a collaboration with Yavapai College in Prescott Valley, Arizona.
 The university's oldest branch campus, and the largest, is NAU–Yuma.

-NAU Online has two paths to degrees: traditional online and a subscription program.

-Traditional online courses conform to the regular semester schedule and tuition is based on credit hours.

-The subscription online model has weekly start dates and students work at their own pace.
-Payment is based on a six-month flat subscription rate.
+NAU Online offers more than 140 fully-online options at all degree levels, including undergraduate and graduate degrees, certificates, and minors.